SamuelSwartzberg/flashcardifying_text_temp/inf.md

 On a basic level, the internet is a system of globally interconnected {{c1::computer}} {{c1::networks}}.
 The internet runs on the internet protocol suite.

+An intranet is a computner network for an organization, but which uses most of the the Internet protocol suite.
+An intranet that can be acessed from approved 3rd parties too is sometimes called  an extranet

 #### standards